-This grant program will not be available in 2017-2018.
+This grant program will be unavailable in 2018-2019.
 Instead, please consider applying for the new Grow With Us Grant.

 The main goals of the Kids Growing Food Mini Grant are to increase appreciation and understanding of agriculture, nutrition, and the food systems by getting students involved in food gardening at school.
 Also, to create "garden classrooms" that provide authentic experiences and help educators meet New York State and Common Core Learning Standards.